NitroShellMKDS/HarugekiStudio/FORMAT.md

 |---|---|---|
 | 0x00 | f32[16] | matrix, same layout **and same space** as the bind matrix |
 | 0x40 | f32 | time, in frames |

-Track size is exactly `36 + 68 * key_count` for every track in every animation,
-which is a good parser self-check.

 Two properties make this straightforward to convert: